-- Safe way to build your soil.
+- A safe way to build your soil.
 There are tiny microbes in your soil that are part of your garden.
 It is vital that you have as many of these microbes available.
-Generally speaking most organic fertilizers are safe for these microbes and they tend to thrive in environments with organic materials.
+Generally speaking, most organic fertilizers are safe for these microbes and they tend to thrive in environments with organic materials.

 - You plant roots will not burn from applying too much.
 This does not mean go out and dump a whole bottle of fish fertilizer on your tomatoes to get bigger.
 It is just a distinction between some inorganic fertilizers.

 - Organic fertilizers are biodegradable, sustainable, replenishable, and safe for the environment.